This quick start guide explains how you can ingest batch data into Adobe Experience Platform and then use that data in Customer Journey Analytics.

 Identification as the name, Identification as the Display name, select Object as the Type and select Profile Core v2 as the Field Group.

-This adds identification capabilities to your schema.
+The identification object adds identification capabilities to your schema.
 In your case, you want to identify loyalty information using the email address from your batch data.

 Select Apply to add this object to your schema.